-This was the first survey conducted by the agency for undeclared allergens and gluten in meal replacements and nutritional supplements, as there is growing demand for these products.
-The main objective of this survey was to obtain baseline information regarding the presence and levels of undeclared allergens including milk (BLG and casein), gluten, almond, hazelnut, peanut, egg, sesame, and soy in meal replacements and nutritional supplements.
+A previous survey conducted by the CFIA in 2014/15 analyzed undeclared allergens and gluten in prepackaged meat products.
+A second survey conducted in 2015/16 analyzed allergens and gluten in processed fish and seafood products.
+The current survey, however, was the first to limit sampling specifically to breaded and grain-coated products.
+The main objective of this survey was to obtain baseline information regarding the presence and levels of undeclared allergens including milk (BLG and casein), egg, almond, hazelnut, peanut, sesame, soy, and gluten in grain-coated meat and fish products.

-All products were tested "as sold," meaning that they were not prepared as per manufacturer's instructions or as they would typically be consumed.
+All products were tested "as sold," meaning that they were not prepared as per the manufacturer's instructions or as they would typically be consumed.